Repometric/linterhub-atom/README.md

 ## How to develop
 * Install all dependencies for client and server part.
 Run `apm install` root directory.
+* Make your package available for Atom by running `apm link` root directory.
 * Run `atom . --dev`.
 It will open new instance of Atom with installed extension.